algosup/2024-2025-project-2-serious-game-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 ### File tree and documents
 ---

-Folders are written in "CamelCase"<br>
+Folders are written in "PascalCase"<br>
-Files are written in "pascalCase"
+Files are written in "camelCase"

 ```md
 2023-2024-project-2-serious-game-team-6